DmitryBara/Telegram-Bot-Python/README.md

 ___Development___

-Docker, Docker-compose should be install on your host
+Docker, Docker-compose should be install on your host.

 a) To start bot on your host just run:
 `make start`
 It will build image and create docker container.

 b) To stop container with bot just run:
-`make stop`
+`make stop`.

 b) To prepare unit tests:
 `make inst-pytest`
 This command will instal pytest library in your docker container.
 Be sure that your container is active.

 c) To run uint test:
-`make test`
+`make test`.
 It will collect testfiles and run them as though it was started from base project directory.